1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? tip "Sensor Position"

-    Most of the time users have to adjust the postion of the ABL sensor even when the printer is brandnew and came straight from the factory.
-Scroll further down below to the "Disassemble" section where I described the procedure to level it.
+    Most of the time users have to adjust the postion of the ABL sensor, even when the printer is brandnew and came straight from the factory.
+The steps of the procedure are described within the section of the specific model.

 ### Go
 The following picture shows the location of the ABL sensor at the printhead of the **Go**, looking at it from a bottom view angle - the ABL sensor is the part at the left side with the round orange tip.